RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 For mapped UIs, the property `resultAsOutputHtml` should specify a `string`, which should be the `id` of the html element, where the result should be displayed.

-###### Dynamic UI Elements
+##### Dynamic UI Elements

 The result of an activity can also be used to dynamically generate UI elements.
-The result of the activity should be a json-object that has the same structure of service uis (schema: [Process Service-UI](/schemas/process#p-serviceui))
-The Ui-elements are added the Html-Element with the id `{service.name}_dyn_ui`.
+The result of the activity should be a json-object that has the same structure of service uis (schema: [Process Service-UI](/schemas/process#p-serviceui)) The Ui-elements are added the Html-Element with the id `{service.name}_dyn_ui`.

-#### Sub-activities
+### Sub-activities

 An activity can also define sub-activities.
 These sub-activities are executed after the activity main (`parentActivity`) is executed.

 ### Bridge

 Each service requires a bridge, which defines how the activities are executed.
 There are two basic types of bridges:

+- OpenAPI: The bridge is defined by an OpenAPI specification.
+The activities are executed by calling the endpoints of the OpenAPI specification.
+Learn more about OpenAPI at [openapi.org](https://www.openapis.org/)
+- Client-Module: The bridge is defined by a javascript module, which defines functions that can be called by the activities.